Forest games for young and old: you need to know these 9 great forest games! - NIKIN CH

 Hiking and learning in the forest

-Of course, you can also integrate games and activities into a hike and thus take a variety of exciting breaks that everyone can enjoy.
-With the hiking guide as an eBook, children and adults experience nature from new perspectives.
+Of course, you can also incorporate games and activities into a hike to create a variety of exciting breaks that everyone can enjoy.
+With the hiking guide as an eBook, children and adults can experience nature from new perspectives.

-And outdoor or forest lessons are also recommended or encouraged by more and more educators, kindergartens and schools.
-Subject-specific or even interdisciplinary lessons "on site" not only teach even the youngest children to love and respect nature, but also strengthen important skills such as creativity, communication and teamwork.
+And more and more teachers, kindergartens and schools are recommending or encouraging outdoor and forest lessons.
+Subject-specific or interdisciplinary lessons "on site" not only teach even the youngest children to love and respect nature, but also strengthen important skills such as creativity, communication and teamwork.

 Back to the blog